-- Grievance Policy Requirements

-- Time for parties and their advisors to review evidence (10 days to submit a written response, "which the investigator will consider prior to completion of the investigative report")
+- New Grievance Policy Requirements - Time for parties and their advisors to review evidence (10 days to submit a written response, "which the investigator will consider prior to completion of the investigative report")

-- 34 C.F.R. §106.45(b)(5)(vi)
+• 34 C.F.R. §106.45(b)(5)(vi)

-- Time for parties and their advisors to review the investigative report and respond in writing (at least 10 days prior to the hearing)

-- 34 C.F.R. §106.45(b)(5)(vii)
+- Time for parties and their advisors to review the investigative report and respond in writing (at least 10 days prior to the hearing) - 34 C.F.R. §106.45(b)(5)(vii)

-Under your policy...
+Under your new policy...

-- Train your TIX Team on how to explain your process - The process required by the regulations can be confusing - Have your team members, particularly investigators, explain the new process to YOU - How did they do? - Would you understand if you were a participant? - Can they answer questions?
+- Train your TIX Team on how to explain your process - This is new and confusing for everyone - Have your team members, particularly investigators, explain the new process to YOU - How did they do? - Would you understand if you were a participant? - Can they answer questions?
 Admit they need to get more information?

-Under your policy...
+Under your new policy...